DromnHell/meta-control-decision-making-agent/README.md

   * ```Warning : with only one expert, the criterion of coordination will not be used, because there will be no expert to coordinate.```

-* The *modelFreeRL.py* script allows the agent to use a Q-learning algorithm (model-free reinforcement learning) to learn to solve the task,
+* The *modelFreeRL.py* script allows the agent to use a Q-learning algorithm (model-free reinforcement learning) to learn to solve the task.
 * The *modelBasedRL.py* script allows the agent to use a Value-Iteration algorithm (model-based reinforcement learning) to learn to solve the task,
-* The *DQN.py* script allows the agent to use a Deep Q-Network algorithm (deep reinforcement learning) to learn to solve the task,
+* The *DQN.py* script allows the agent to use a Deep Q-Network algorithm (deep reinforcement learning) to learn to solve the task.
-* The *prioritizedSweeping.py* script allows the agent to use a Prioritized Sweeping algorithm (model-based reinforcement learning) to learn to solve the task,
+* The *prioritizedSweeping.py* script allows the agent to use a Prioritized Sweeping algorithm (model-based reinforcement learning) to learn to solve the task (NOT CONNECTED TO THE PROGRAM AT THE MOMENT).
 * The *metaControllerSystem.py* script allows the agent to coordinate the different behavioral strategies implemented in the four previous scripts,
 * The *utility.py* script contains some functions used by the other scripts.